 Chapelle Notre-Dame-de-Pitié de Trouville-sur-Mer, Religious chapel in Trouville-sur-Mer, France.

-The Chapelle Notre-Dame-de-Pitié de Trouville-sur-Mer is a small chapel with red brick walls and a slate roof located on Rue de la Chapelle.
-The building occupies a modest footprint within the Bonsecours neighborhood.
+The Chapelle Notre-Dame-de-Pitié de Trouville-sur-Mer is a small red brick chapel with a slate roof, standing on Rue de la Chapelle in the Bonsecours neighborhood.
+Its footprint is modest, and it sits close to the surrounding residential streets without standing out visually.

-The chapel was built before 1600 by the Surtainville family and received its dedication to Our Lady of Pity when Guillaume Croix married into the family.
-This family-driven foundation established it as a religious focal point for the area.
+The chapel was built before 1600 by the Surtainville family, and it received its dedication to Our Lady of Pity when Guillaume Croix joined the family through marriage.
+From its earliest days it was a private foundation, tied to a single family rather than the wider parish.

 The community of curious travelers